What's A Nipple Shield and Do I Need One?

 Some moms use nipple shields for sore, cracked nipples but we recommend using ultra-pure, hypoallergenic HPA® Lanolin or Soothies® Gel Pads in these cases.
 HPA Lanolin is safe for mom and baby, can be applied after each nursing session, and does not have to be removed prior to breastfeeding.
 Also safe for mom and baby, Soothies can be used between feedings to ease and heal sore, cracked nipples.

-If your lactation consultant advises you to use a nipple shield, she will tell you – and we agree! – that nipple shields are meant for short-term use.
+If your lactation consultant advises you to use a nipple shield for nursing, she will tell you – and we agree! – that nipple shields are meant for short-term use.
 The goal should be to return to at-the-breast feeding without a nipple shield as quickly as possible.

 *Long-term use without monitoring and assessment can affect milk transfer and can lead to low milk supply. *